Primordial Gravitational Waves in Running Vacuum Cosmologies: Gravitational wave solutions

-The above expression for $\mu_{\text{Inf}}(n,\eta)$, as well as its derivative $\mu_{\text{Inf}}^\prime(n,\eta)$, provide the initial conditions for the numerical integration of Eq. (\ref{eq_mu_inf}).
-Consequently, the evolution of the gravitational waves can be traced until $\eta_{\text{eq}}$ from which the scale factor and waveforms behave as in the usual $\Lambda$CDM scenario.
-In addition, from the standard definition, we also find the resulting present power spectrum of the relic GWs in this model:
+where $A_0$ is a real constant which specifies the initial amplitude of the GWs.
+The above expression for $\mu_{\text{Inf}}(n,\eta)$, as well as its derivative $\mu_{\text{Inf}}^\prime(n,\eta)$, provide the initial conditions (taken at the initial unstable de Sitter era) for the numerical integration of Eq. (\ref{eq_mu_inf}). { Consequently, the evolution of the GWs can be traced until a time $\eta_{\text{r}}$ from which the scale factor and waveforms behave as in the usual $\Lambda$CDM scenario.
+At the radiation era, it is possible to find an analytical solution for $\mu(\eta)$ whose initial conditions (evaluated at $\eta_{\text{r}}$) are given by the previous numerical integration.
+This solution is valid until the conformal time $\eta_{\text{eq}}$, for which matter ($\omega = 0$) starts to dominate, and the scale factor evolves exactly as in the standard matter dominated cosmological scenario.
+At this stage, the analytical solution was obtained by considering the initial conditions (at $\eta_{\text{eq}}$) given at the end of the precedent radiation era.
+Finally, we have evaluated $\mu(\eta_0)$ at the present time $\eta_0$.} In addition, from the standard definition, we also find the resulting present power spectrum of the relic GWs in this model:

-In Figure \ref{fig2}a we show the present day root-mean-square (rms) amplitude of the gravitational waves as a function of the physical frequency $\nu$ for the decaying vacuum model, which is related to the power spectrum via $h_{rms}(\nu,\eta_0) = \sqrt{\mathcal{P}(\nu, \eta_0)}$.
+In Figure \ref{fig2}a we show the present day root-mean-square (rms) amplitude of the GWs as a function of the physical frequency $\nu$ for the decaying vacuum model, which is related to the power spectrum via $h_{rms}(\nu,\eta_0) = \sqrt{\mathcal{P}(\nu, \eta_0)}$.
 For comparison, we also show the rms amplitude for the abrupt three phase transition model (de Sitter, radiation and matter) with $H_I = 10^{35}~{\rm s}^{-1}$.
-For simplicity, we have not included a late time $\Lambda_b$ dominated epoch since the same effect for both models is obtained, namely, a little smaller value of $h_{rms}$ for the complete GW spectrum.
+For simplicity, we have not included a late time $\Lambda_b$ dominated epoch since the same effect for both models is obtained, namely, a little smaller value of $h_{rms}$ for the complete GW spectrum \cite{Miao2007}.

 Notice the remarkable superposition of both spectra for almost the entire spectral range.
 The models are distinguishable only at very high frequencies, which are displayed in detail in Figure \ref{fig2}b, where we show the spectrum of the density parameter $\Omega_{\rm GW}(\nu, \eta_0)$.
 In this figure, we have fixed the value of $H_I$ for the abrupt transition model and considered some possible values of $H_I$ for the decaying vacuum cosmology.

 At high frequencies the two models predict distinct spectra for a given value of $H_I$.
 As shown in Figure \ref{fig1}, such an effect can be understood in terms of the behavior of ${\cal H}(\eta)$ and $V(\eta)$.
 Since the decaying vacuum model evolves smoothly from a de Sitter towards a radiation era, the shape of ${\cal H}(\eta)$ for the transition and the consequent lower value of ${\cal H}_{\text{max}}$ (for the same $H_I$) result in a lower high frequency GW production.